andordavoti/react-native-timeago/README.md

 ## Usage

 Use it as a regular React Native Text component and pass it a Date.
 Other optional props can be passed which are specified bellow.
+There is also an Expo app example in the repo under the example folder.

 ```js
 import React from 'react';